psyomn/weaver/questions.markdown

 > I see Weaver as an ordinary guy that has a power, and rather would not have
 > it.
 >
 >> Origin becomes important here.
 He's a normal guy implies just that.. he's
 >> normal.
 Which begs the question of why is he the one saddled with this
 >> power / responsibility.
 >>
+>>> I want to go with the bidding thing by the unnamed.
+>>
 >> I think if we answer the question of why he's doing this it will help to
 >> determine where he came from, leading to who he actually is.
 >>
 >> It is perhaps a bit cliche, but I like the idea of the weaver learning
 >> who he is along with the player.
 All he knows from the outset is that he's
 >> a duty bound worker; an outsider performing a skill he's simply always
 >> known how to do, but never understood why.
 A duty he's been performing for
 >> a long time.
 >